chris-mcdonald-dev/file-manager/README.md

-# file-sorter
+# File Manager
-file-sorter is a file management system written in Python that monitors a specified directory and organizes its files into pre-designated folders by corresponding file type.
+File Manager is a file management system written in Python that monitors a specified directory and organizes its files into pre-designated folders by corresponding file type.

 It currently supports audio, video, image, compressed, executable, document and torrent file types.